YunkaiZhang233/boxproof/README.md

 2. Place it in the same folder as your `.tex` file
 3. Add `\usepackage{boxproof}` (or `\input{boxproof.sty}`) to your document preamble

+Note: The modified version requires the `amssymb` package to be installed.
+Don't worry about this if you are using Overleaf.

 ## Quick Start

 Here's a minimal example: